com-480-data-visualization/datavis-project-2022-vatadiz/README.md

 * Designing (L7.1)
 * Do & Don't (L7.2)
 * Maps (L8.1)
-* Text viz (L9)
 * Tabular data (L11.1)
 * Storytelling (12.1)

 ## [Website prototype](https://com-480-data-visualization.github.io/datavis-project-2022-vatadiz/)

-The website is still in its early stages and is a roughh skeleton of what we would like to do.
-One could expect a well-polished version on what is depicted in [figure 2](fig2).
+The website is still in its early stages and is a rough skeleton of what we would like to do.
+One could expect a well-polished version of what is depicted in [figure 2](fig2).

 # Milestone 1